WHO MAKES AND EATS A SOUP, THE SAME SOUP, DAILY, FOR LUNCH, HUNDREDS OF TIMES?

 3. Make it again (could it really be that good?)

 4. Who was Reid?
-I had to find out.
-Because, who makes and eats a recipe hundreds of times?
-And is kind enough to tell that recipe’s author, in so self-deprecatingly charming a manner?
-And why?
+Who makes and eats a recipe hundreds of times, and is kind enough to tell that recipe’s author?

 5. Ask him if I might use the anecdote he’d told me, with his actual name and details, in a blog post.
 And finally…